nikolasil/cv/index.md

 ## Volunteering

 - Various reforestations in Attica.
-- Voluntary work for the fire victims in Mati from the fire on 23.07.2018.
+- Voluntary work: Helping fire victims in Mati from the fire on 23.07.2018.
   > Time Period: July 2018 - September 2018

 ---